samboy/ObHack/README.md

 # Important note

-This is a special .696 release of ObHack for generating the same maps that my "FreeDoom with ObHack maps" megawad generated.
+This is a special .696 release of ObHack for generating the same maps that my "FreeDoom with ObHack maps" megawad generated (map01 in Doom2 has been updated to always have both a backpack and super shotgun).

 When the game is Doom2 or FreeDoom, it makes a 96 map megawad; note that MAP33, MAP34, MAP35, etc. may or may not be supported depending